 Augustine Phillips was a player associated with Strange's men in 1593.
 He is named in the company's license to travel dated 6 May 1593.
-Subsequently he joined the Chamberlain's (later King's) men where he remained until his death in 1605.
-He was cast as Sardanapalus in the playlet, "Sloth," in the Plot of "2 Seven Deadly Sins."
+Subsequently he joined the Chamberlain's men, continuing with the company when it became the King's men.
 He acquired a share in the Globe playhouse in 1599.
-When the company was called to account for having put on Richard II at the Globe in February 1601 in conjunction with the Essex uprising, Phillips was the company representative who testified that the performance had not been the company's idea.
-Of all the players who served with the Chamberlain's/King's, Phillips left the most detailed will in terms of bequests to fellows in the playhouse world.
+When the company was called to account for having put on Richard II at the Globe in February 1601 in conjunction with the Essex uprising, Phillips was the company representative who testified that the performance had not been the company's idea (Nungezer, 281).
+He remained with the company when it acquired the patronage of King James I.

 Phillips had several residences in the parish of St. Saviour's Southwark: Bullhead Alley (1593), Horse-shoe Court (1593, 1595, 1604), Montague Close (1601), and Bradshaw's Rents (1602).
 He also lived for a time in St. Bodolph Aldgate (Hammond's Rents), where a daughter of his was buried in 1597; by the time he died in 1605, he had moved to Mortlake, Surrey (Nungezer, p.
 281).